-The Compensation Committee has authority to retain compensation consulting firms to assist it in the evaluation of executive officer and employee compensation and benefit programs.
-In 2021, the Compensation Committee retained a specialized consultant to review the Bank's Salary Compensation scheme.
-The results of the consultant's review were presented and approved by the Board in December 2021.
+The Nomination, Compensation and Operations Committee has authority to retain compensation consulting firms to assist it in the evaluation of executive officer and employee compensation and benefit programs.
+In 2022, the Nomination, Compensation and Operations Committee retained a specialized consultant to review the Bank's Salary Compensation scheme.